 Do these things make Battleship so bad it’s good?
 The answer is no; it may not be as poisonously awful, pornographic and soulless as the Transformers franchise and have enough humour to occasionally entertain, but the fact that this can be mentioned in its favour is more a sign of the dire state of big-budget action movies than any kind of a genuine recommendation.

-Battleship was released in the UK on 11th April 2012.
+Battleship is released nationwide on 11th April 2012.